metagn/nim-broken-link-finder/README.md

   returns with a status code of `200 OK`.
 Any other status code, such as a 404 error or a redirect, is considered a broken link.
-* If the link's URL contains a fragment (the part after the #), the requested page is checked to see if it contains an HTML element with an `id` attribute matching that fragment string.
-If one cannot be found, the link is considered broken.
+* If the link's URL contains a fragment (the part after the #), the requested page is checked to see if it contains any HTML element with an `id` attribute matching that fragment string, or an `a` element with a `name` attribute matching that fragment string.
+If neither are found, the link is considered broken.

 Below is an example output.
 It shows that